chrisleefoster/MadGraph5-scripts/README.md

 - `job`

 ### generation scripts
-After creating the new sim folder, we can start a simulation by running `path/to/mg5/bin/mg5_aMC generate.sh`.
+After creating the new sim folder, you can start a simulation by running `path/to/mg5/bin/mg5_aMC generate.sh`.
 If we want to include electroweak corrections we run `path/to/mg5/bin/mg5_aMC generate_eW.sh`.

-#### HPC
+#### HPC job
 If you are running on a HPC cluster using TORQUE, you can run simulations by submitting the job file with `qsub job`.

 ## Process Data